mlavi/hugo/content/post/artifact_repositories.md

 Once upon a time, software release management was as simple as performing a desktop build, uploading the results to a FTP server, updating the web site, and sending an email.

-Software repositories can be that simple, but the state of the art has advanced to support secure deployments for continuous delivery to multiple clusters in data centers around the world multiple times per hour!
+Software repositories can still be that simple, but the state of the art has advanced to support secure deployments for continuous delivery to multiple clusters in data centers around the world multiple times per hour!